SwapnaliMore-bit/TableauProject-Dashboard/SalesInsightsTableau/Introduction.md

 ## Sales Insights Data Analysis Project:
  An automated dashboard providing quick & latest sales insights in order to support data-driven decision-making.

+## Purpose :
+ To unlock sales insights that are not visible before for the sales team for decision support and automate them to reduce manual time spent on data furthering.

+## Result :
+ An automated dashboard providing quick and latest sales insights in order to support data-driven decision-making.

 ### Data Analysis Using SQL